jgm/citeproc/README.md

 which represents formatted content in your bibliographic fields (e.g. the title).
 If you want a classic CSL processor, you can use `CslJson Text`.
 But you can also use another type, such as a pandoc `Inlines`.
-All you need to do is define an instance of `CiteprocOutput` for your type.
+If you want to work with a type other than these, you need to define an instance of `CiteprocOutput` for your type.
+This tells citeproc how to apply various kinds of formatting transformations, such as adding emphasis, making things uppercase, and so on.
+Note that the same type must be used for `Reference`s and `Citation`s; thus, for example, you can't process a list of `Citation Inlines` against references of type `Reference (CslJson Text)`.

 The signature of `parseStyle` may not be self-evident: the first argument is a function that takes a URL and retrieves the text from that URL.
-This is used to fetch the "indendent parent" of a dependent style.
+This is used to fetch the "independent parent" of a dependent style.
 You can supply whatever function you like: it can search your local file system or fetch the content via HTTP.
 If you're not using dependent styles, you can get by with `\_ -> return mempty`.